 - Chat to your neighbours.
 Would they be happy to work with you to replace a few fence panels with some hedge plants?
 Or maybe your street would rise to the challenge of creating a long green corridor of hedge along the bottom of your gardens?

 - Consider your front garden as well as the back.
-Front gardens are visible from the road, and ideas can be catching!bl
+Front gardens are visible from the road, and ideas can be catching!

 - Think carefully about where to source your trees.
-Locally grown saplings are best, but the Woodland Trust is also an excellent option.
+Locally grown saplings are best, but the Woodland Trust or Tree Council is also an excellent option.

 - If you have gaps in an existing hedge, consider planting wildflowers such as primroses and foxgloves, as well as climbers such as honeysuckle and ivy.